Myth: Intimate partner violence affects only a small part of the population.

 Myth: Some victims ask for it by how they act.

 Studies have repeatedly shown that what a woman does or doesn’t do has no effect on reducing the violence in a relationship.
 Interpersonal violence (IPV) is about the need for power and control on the part of the abuser.
 Often abusive parties will justify their behavior by blaming their victims.

 Myth: People batter their partners because they’ve been drinking, or because the victim has been drinking.

 Alcohol and drugs are an excuse for violence, not the cause.
 Even chronic substance abusers batter when they are sober, and not all batterers are users of alcohol or drugs.

-Myth: The University of Tennessee doesn’t help students who are victims of interpersonal violence.
+Myth: The University of Tennessee doesn’t help students who are survivors of interpersonal violence.